Colgate's Corporate Governance Commitment

 - Code of Conduct.
-The Board sponsors the Company’s Code of Conduct and Business Practices Guidelines, both of which promote the highest ethical standards in all of the Company’s business dealings.
-The Global Ethics and Compliance function, headed by a corporate officer who reports to the Audit Committee, oversees compliance with these standards and periodically reviews and updates the Code of Conduct and Business Practices Guidelines in conjunction with the Company’s Global Legal Organization.
+The Board sponsors the Company’s Code of Conduct, which promotes the highest ethical standards in all of the Company’s business dealings.
+The Global Ethics and Compliance function, headed by a corporate officer who reports to the Audit Committee, oversees compliance with these standards and periodically reviews and updates the Code of Conduct in conjunction with the Company’s Global Legal Organization.
 The Code of Conduct applies to the Company’s directors and employees, including the CEO, the Chief Financial Officer and the chief accounting officer (Corporate Controller), and satisfies the SEC’s requirements for a code of ethics for senior financial officers.
 Click here to view Colgate’s Code of Conduct.

 - Political Expenditures.
-As set forth in the Company’s Code of Conduct and Business Practices Guidelines, the Company has a longstanding policy against making contributions to any political party or candidate.
+As set forth in the Company’s Code of Conduct, the Company has a longstanding policy against making contributions to any political party or candidate.
 In addition, each year, the Company advises its U.S. trade associations of this policy to prevent the use of Company dues or contributions for any such expenditures and requests that such associations which receive at least $10,000 annually from the Company confirm their compliance with this policy.

 - Sustainability.
 Colgate places a high priority on operating in a responsible and respectful manner, with a focus on three key areas—People, Performance and Planet.
-To provide incentives for Colgate people to integrate sustainability into business strategy and operations, Colgate’s global sustainability initiatives have been added to the individual objectives used to determine the compensation for many of Colgate’s senior managers.
+To provide incentives for Colgate people to integrate sustainability into business strategy and operations, Colgate’s global sustainability initiatives are among the individual objectives used to determine the compensation for many of Colgate’s senior managers.
 Click here to view Colgate’s Sustainability Report.

 - Restrictions on Hiring Audit Firm Employees.
 To bolster the independence of Colgate’s independent registered public accounting firm and the integrity of Colgate’s internal financial reporting and audit processes, Colgate has a longstanding policy prohibiting the Company from hiring any partners or managers engaged in an audit of the Company or any employees engaged in the corporate portion of an audit of the Company from PricewaterhouseCoopers LLP, Colgate’s independent registered public accounting firm, within five years of the end of their engagement without the approval of the Audit Committee.